marlbones/must-watch/README.md

 ## Description

-Simple app for creating a visual list of movies you want/simple must watch.
+Simple app for creating a visual list of movies you want to/must watch.
 Search a movie then add it to your list.

 Must-Watch is a work in progress.
 Features/fixes to come.